-As the post-Christmas trading analysis shows there are some significant challenges at play in the retail sector and 2018 will most likely continue in the same vein with cost pressures intensifying.
+Every year post-holiday analysis shows there are some significant challenges at play in the retail sector and it will most likely continue in the same vein with cost pressures intensifying.
 Several of our most recent assignments have allowed both customer and operational improvements in parallel with cost reduction – combining these views can magnify the benefits and bring the customer and cost lenses together in stereo.
 Let us share a few more details.

 The dust has now settled after a hectic Christmas trading period where there were some clear winners and losers.
 Peak trading re-enforced some themes that have been emerging for some time and who the winners are this year will depend very largely on how retailers respond to these challenges: